dczmer/davelab/_zsh_configuration/02_prompt.md

 export RPROMPT='%F{blue}%t%f'
 ```

-This would show the current time, in blue text, on the far right side of your command line.
+This would show the current time, in <span style="color: #8be9fd">blue</span> text, on the far right side of your command line.

 ![image](./images/rprompt.avif){:width="937" height="29"}